Applied Neural Interfaces

 Interdisciplinary meetup: who should attend

-- Researchers and scientists in neuroscience and neuroengineering
+- Researchers and scientists in neuroscience, neuroengineering, and neural interfaces

-- Developers and engineers in neural interfaces and neurotechnology
+- Developers and engineers in neurotechnology and assistive systems

 - Data scientists, AI specialists, and signal processing experts

-- Product managers and test engineers in rehabilitation and neural devices
+- Product managers and test engineers in functional augmentation and neural devices

-- Industry solution providers applying neurotechnology, BCI, and assistive systems
+- Industry solution providers implementing neural interface technologies and BCI systems

 Topics